ahsanali1111/opensearch/README.md

-# What is the OpenSearch protocol?
+# + 46 deployment is the OpenSearch protocol?

 OpenSearch is a collection of simple formats for the sharing of search results.